Astraeven0502/CSE151A_Group_Project-Rice_Classification/Final_Report.md

   * Minmax Normalization makes all eigenvalues ​​between [0, 1], eliminating the impact of different eigenvalue magnitudes.
 Standardization converts data into a standard normal distribution with a mean of 0 and a standard deviation of 1, which improves the efficiency of subsequent operations on the data.
 ![df_pre](./data_picture/df_pre.png)

-#### First Training Model
+## Our First Model:
 * **Logistic Regression model**
-    We used logistic regression models to classify the types of rice.
+  *  We used logistic regression models to classify the types of rice.
 * **Feature Pairing and Model Training**
   * We paired different types of rice to train different models.
 For example, Type 1 vs. Type 2, Type 1 vs. Type 3, and so on.
   * Each pair was used to train a separate instance of the logistic regression model.
 In the end, we have a total of 10 models, each trained on two of the types of rices.
 The following are 10 Logistic Regression models and their corresponding **log losses**: